Amehinou/japanese/README.md

-#My record of lrarning janpanese
+#My record of learning janpanese